Nazeeh21/comp-kit/CompoundComponent.md

 }
 ```
 ### Switch Network
-This component also provides the same functionality as the one from *Pure Components*.
+This component also provides the same functionality as the one from *Readymade Components*.
 The only difference here is in the way of implementation.

 ### Usage
 ```tsx